blurry16/RPManager/README.md

 - **mojang library** _(pip install mojang)_

 ## _Some useless answers on not given questions_
-### What is rpmanager2?
+### What is RPManager?

-rpmanager2 is an updated version of rp-manager by AllergenStudios, who deleted the original one.
+RPManager is an updated version of AllergenStudios' one, who deleted the original one.
+After the last review, there's nothing left from Allergen's version except for general idea.

-### What can rpmanager2 do?
+### What can RPManager do?

-**rpmanager2 can**:
+**RPManager can**:

 - **_manage roleplay money_**
 - **_manage roleplay names_**
 - **_manage region members without its owner needing_**
 - **_manage players' roleplay jobs_**
 - **_pay players' roleplay salary_**

-### How to save players' data?

-The host or an admin from the cfg.json admins list has to write "#save" in chat in order to save players' data.

-### How to stop & save players' data?

-The host has to write "#stop" in chat to stop & save players' data.